musk/SbtEclipsify/README.md

 ## Using the Plugin
 When everything is setup correctly you will have a new action named "eclipse".

-Calling it will generate a .project and a .classpathfile in the rootdirectory of your projects.
-All dependent projects will also be generated.
+The following options are available for the eclipse command:

+ * jar-deps - Create dependenten projects as libraries that refer to the jars in the build directory of those projects.
+Projects are build when nessecary.
+ * with-sources - Create source entries for libariers which provide sources.
+This option downloads the sources from the repository when nessecary.

-Now all you need to do is import the Project into your Eclipse workspace as an existing Project and everything should work.
+If everything went well you can import the Project via "File -> Import... -> General/Existing Projects into Workspace" into your Eclipse workspace.

+If you encounter an error please report an issue at [sbteclipsify github][1]

 ## Reporting issues
 Issues can be reported at [sbteclipsify github][1]